vincentrussell/sql-to-mongo-db-query-converter/README.md

 - Added getQueryAsDocument to the QueryConverter
 - Upgraded guava to 24.1.1-jre
+- Added "Loop mode" with -l when running in CLI mode.

 **Bugs:**

 - Added checkstyle to build process
 - Code cleanup
 - Negative numbers are supported